shreyakapoor08/Persistent-Product-Calculator-Kubernetes/readme.md

 - Accesses the GKE persistent volume.
 - Calculates product totals from the given file.
 - Returns appropriate JSON responses based on success or error conditions.
+- Folders container1 and container2 contains source code of the server.
+- It also contains the yaml for kubernestes cluster deployment, service, persistent volume.
+- CloudBuild.yaml file is present in respective container1 and container2
+folder.
+- Terraform folder container terraform script to create Google Kubernetes Cluster.

 ## Additional Requirements
 1. Create separate repositories for each container in GCP Cloud Source Repository and implement CI/CD pipelines using GCP Cloud Build.